AudreyLL88/MS3__Sante/README.md

 * When a guest user and/or a registered user try to access the pages by typing the url, they are directed to the login page.

+**Delete Profile/Cocktail/Category**

+* The registered user/admin cannot delete any of these features without confirming it before on the defensive modal.

 <a name="issues"></a>
 ## Issues ##